fredlcore/BSB-LAN/command_ref/README.md

 ***Localized Command References***

 Here you'll find localized versions of the URL command reference (so called 'cheatsheet').
-A printer-friendly PDF-version is linked at the bottom of each page.
+A printer-friendly PDF version is linked at the bottom of each page.

 For a comprehensive description go to
 https://1coderookie.github.io/BSB-LPB-LAN_EN/chap08.html